 It's important to note that files are scanned by both engines but if either engine detects it as being known bad or malicious it's blocked.
 In the example of the eicar test virus earlier, it's scanned and detected by both the antivirus and Cisco AMP.
 If both engines detect the file, the AMP detection is given a higher priority in the reporting and it will show up as an AMP event with antivirus information listed in the detail.

 Cisco AMP is built on an extensive collection of real-time threat intelligence and dynamic malware analytics supplied by the Talos Security Intelligence and Research Group, and Threat Grid intelligence feeds.
 The Cisco AMP engine does not do real time sandboxing, instead, the Cisco AMP integration blocks files with a known bad reputation based on the checksum or hash of the file.
 The AMP checksum database is comprised of lookup and data from all AMP customers and is a dynamic global community resource shared between customers utilizing the technology.

-The anti-virus scanner first determines the type of file it is and scans the file.
-The scanner will scan all file types.
-The scanner will scan the first 50mb of any file whose type matches one of those determined to be potentially risky.
-We begin streaming the file from the proxy to the user after that so the user will start receiving the download of a large file while scanning continues in the background.
-But, as soon as we know if a file is malicious, we terminate the connection.
-That means for larger files, the user may get a small lag initially, but should still receive the file as quickly as normal—unless it's malicious.
+The antivirus scanner attempts to scan all files.
+We begin streaming large files from the proxy to the user after scanning the first 50mb in order to ensure that the user starts receiving the download while scanning continues in the background.
+As soon as a file is identified as malicious, the connection is terminated.
+For larger files, the user may initially experience a brief lag, but should still receive the entire file as quickly as normal—unless it's malicious.